Triodos Bank: Shareholders

 On 21 December 2021, Triodos decided to start trading the certificates on a multilateral trading facility (MTF), a trading platform that is only accessible to registered participants and can therefore protect the autonomy and mission of the bank.
-The price of the certificates will then be determined by supply and demand rather than, as previously, on the basis of the net asset value of the bank.
-With a view to tax reporting obligations, the bank has applied an administrative discount of 30% to the value of the certificates from 31 December 2021.
-The last traded price of certificates was €84 on 5 January 2021 but for tax purposes they are valued at only €59.
-Because trading is not expected to restart until the 2nd quarter of 2023, a restrictive certificate buyback programme was planned in 2021 for certificate holders with an urgent need to sell their shares.
-However in August 2022, the bank announced that this plan would be withdrawn and proposed instead to pay an extraordinary dividend of €1.01 per depository receipt (before withholding tax).
+The price of the certificates will then be determined by supply and demand.
+With a view to tax reporting obligations, the bank applied an administrative discount of 30% to the value of the certificates from 31 December 2021.
+The last traded price of certificates was €84 on 5 January 2021, but for tax purposes they were valued at only €60.
+Because trading was not expected to restart until the 2nd quarter of 2023, a restrictive certificate buyback programme was planned in 2021 for certificate holders with an urgent need to sell their shares.
+However, in August 2022, the bank announced that this plan would be withdrawn and instead paid an extraordinary dividend of €1.01 per depository receipt (before withholding tax).

-On 11 October 2022 the bank’s shareholder, SAAT, approved the move to the MTF.
-Captin BV has been chosen to manage the MTF.
+On 11 October 2022 the bank's shareholder, SAAT, approved the move to the MTF.
+Captin BV was chosen to manage the MTF.

+Trading reopened on 5 July 2023, but has been sparse.
+As of late-April 2025, the price on the Captin trading platform was €27.
+Certificate holders, grouped into the Stichting Certificaathouders Triodos Bank and other groups in Spain and Germany, have voted at SAAT meetings for measures to increase returns to investors.
+A quotation on Euronext is planned.